francoriottini/francoriottini.github.io/_pages/about.md

 I've also been a teaching assistant in several subjects, including introductory subjects and also macroeconomics.
 Currently, I am teaching assistant of History of Economic Thought at UdeSA

-My research interests are in development economics, international economics and economical history.
+My research interests are in development economics, international economics and economic history.
+I'm also interested in the application of machine learning and large language models to economics.

-This page is just getting started.
-More to come!

 For more info
 ------